Are you lucky enough to be asking yourself how to invest $100k?

 Alright, back to investing on your own.
 You have a few options that are detailed below.

 There are a few investment vehicles you can choose from when investing on your own:

 Though, we usually focus on ETFs and Index Funds because of their ability to fully diversify your portfolio for an extremely low cost.
-Especially when you create you own lazy portfolio.
+Especially when you create your own lazy portfolio.

 If you’re looking to open a brokerage account on your own and start investing, Charles Schwab is a great place to start.

-They have been gaining in popularity recently due their efficiency, low costs, and easy-to-use online interfaces.
-They’re a great intermediate step for someone who wants to invest efficiently, but doesn’t want to do it all on their own.
+They have been gaining in popularity recently due to their efficiency, low costs, and easy-to-use online interfaces.
+They’re a great intermediate step for someone who wants to invest efficiently but doesn’t want to do it all on their own.

 Betterment is a great option with: